oda-hub/doc-handbook/README.md

 ## General

-* When building interface accessible by other apps/users, try stick to standards and schemas (e.g. swagger).
-Make the schemas discoverable, reference in README.md on oda-hub repositories.
+* When building interfaces accessible by other apps/users, try and stick to a pre-defined set of standards and schemas (e.g. swagger).
+Make the schemas discoverable, ideally referenced in the README.md on oda-hub repositories.
-* Follow [issue handling principles](https://github.com/oda-hub/doc-ops-reporting#issue-handling-principles) - in short, do not expect user issues to be left unattended, never.
+* Follow the [issue handling principles](https://github.com/oda-hub/doc-ops-reporting#issue-handling-principles) - in order to never have user issues unhandled.
-* Do not be afraid to introduce large changes, but only if they respect previous interfaces
+* Do not be afraid to introduce large changes, but only if they respect previous interfaces.

 ## Do not forget to

-we all do many things, but we should be concious that some actions are needed for smooth progress of collective project.
-Even though these actions may be delayed as necessary, it should be done with intent.
-Too much notifications and distractions are detrimental to productivity, but one should aim keep some level of engagement.
+We all do many things, but we should be concious that certain actions are crucial for the progress of collective projects: even though those may be delayed if necessary, there should always be a reason behind.
+Too much notifications and distractions are detrimental to productivity, but some level of engagement should  always be maintaned.

-It may be advisable to make sure all actions and channels converge to email.
+It may be advisable to make sure all actions and channels converge to email and notifications, in order to keep everybody aware of the ongoing changes:

 * on github check assigned issues, reviews, pull requests (this is all reflected in notifications, and other fields in the github page header)
 * communicate by mattermost and slack